 For elementary certification, candidate placements must allow the candidate to teach all subjects normally handled by a generalist classroom teacher.
+Candidates with a concentration in mild intervention will spend half of the student teaching semester in a special education setting.
+For those candidates with a concentration in English Language Learners, they will spend half of the student teaching semester in an ELL setting.
 Secondary and all-grade placements must accommodate the candidate's teaching major.
 Secondary and all-grade candidates are expected to have at least two but no more than three different class preparations, with five or preferably six teaching periods in a traditional school day.

 Unless otherwise assigned, secondary candidates are expected to assume full-time teaching responsibilities equivalent to the full-time teaching responsibilities of their clinical educators.